 Host Ben Eason speaks with Barbara Marin of Springbrook Park in Decatur.

 Host Jill Melancon speaks to Kyle Caldwell, founder of Neighbor In Need, an organization that helps to provide home repair services to the elderly in East Lake who can no longer afford it thanks to rising property taxes.

-Ben Eason interviews Jessie Hayden of Briarlake Forest Park.
+Host Ben Eason speaks with Jessie Hayden of Briarlake Forest Park.

-Ben Eason interviews Lee Harrop of the Westside Future Fund.
+Host Ben Eason speaks with Lee Harrop of Westside Future Fund.